finegrain-ai/refiners/docs/guides/adapting_sdxl/index.md

   <img src="vanilla_sdxl.webp" alt="Image title" width="400">
 </figure>

-It is not really what we prompted the model for.
-To improve the results using only this vanilla model, and get a more futuristic-looking castle, one would need lots of tedious prompt engineering, without any certainty of real improvements.
+It is not really what we prompted the model for, unfortunately.
+To get a more futuristic-looking castle, you can either go for tedious prompt engineering, or use a pretrainered LoRA tailored to our use case, like the [Sci-fi Environments](https://civitai.com/models/105945?modelVersionId=140624) LoRA available on Civitai.
+We'll now show you how the LoRA option works with Refiners.

-A simpler solution to this problem would be to use a pretrained LoRA, tailored for our use case.
-Well, it turns out that there is a LoRA for it on Civitai, called [Sci-fi Environments](https://civitai.com/models/105945?modelVersionId=140624)!

 ## Single LoRA